alexyorke/git-pr-switch/README.md

 - fetches all branches from remote
 - switches to the PR branch
 - pulls branch to get latest changes
+- check if the remote branch is behind the remote base branch**, which could cause outdated code to be tested

 When the user is done, it will:
 - ask the user to discard any changes (if any were made to the PR.)
 It will not discard commits; just uncommited changes.